W427697/Discord-/docs/writing-stories/decorators.md

 <Callout variant="info" icon="💡">

 This pattern can also be applied to your own stories.
-Some of Storybook's supported frameworks already use it (e.g., vue 2).
+Some of Storybook's supported frameworks already use it (e.g., Vue 3).

 </Callout>